iow-esm/main/Readme.md

 At the moment there are running build scripts only for these targets, which can be found the file `AVAILABLE_TARGETS` as well.
 Do not edit or commit this file unless you really know what you are doing.
-If you want to add more targets, it will be explained in [Register new destinations](#register-new-destinations).
+If you want to add more targets, it will be explained in [Enable new destinations](https://sven-karsten.github.io/iow_esm/development/new_destinations.html#enable-new-destinations).

 The second element in a line of `DESTINATIONS.example` corresponds to the *root directory on the target*, the path, where the whole model will be deployed, built and run.
 If the path on the target does not exist, it will be created.